calypsonet/calypsonet-terminal-api-website/content/specifications/card-layer-genericcard/genericcard-api.md

 To optimize the number of exchanges with a card reader, the **Generic Card API** allows grouping the commands.
 A set of commands could be first **prepared**, and then be **processed** by a selected target during the transaction.
-A transaction with any card is fully managed through the `CardTransactionManager` interface:
+A transaction with a generic card is fully managed through the `CardTransactionManager` interface:

 ![Generic Card API - class diagram](https://docs.terminal-api.calypsonet.org/calypsonet-terminal-genericcard-uml-api/{{% genericcard-api-version %}}/api_class_diagram.svg)